getify/foi-lang/formalization-work/Foi-Specification.md

 perform's effect kind.
 Per §6.1, an unhandled perform is rejected at compile time under §6.13; no runtime search failure path exists.
 4. Deliver the payload value to the located handler's arm (§6.3).
-5. The arm evaluates in its own scope and produces a **resume-value**.
+5. The arm evaluates in its own scope.
+If the arm invokes `ret(v)`, the suspended computation resumes at the perform site with `v` as the perform-site expression's value, runs forward until natural completion or its next perform under the same handler scope, and `ret(v)` returns the resulting value up to the arm.
+If the arm never invokes `ret`, the handler scope terminates at this dispatch; the suspended computation is not resumed.
-6. The suspended computation resumes at the perform site.
-The perform-site expression's value is the resume-value.
+6. The arm terminal at scope termination is the handler expression's value (§6.3.3).

 The suspension is not visible in the perform-site's source form.
 From the perform-site expression's point of view, `Effect.Ask% "prompt"` is